f3-factory/F3com-data/home/main.md

-F3 supports both SQL and NoSQL databases off-the-shelf: MySQL, SQLite, MSSQL/Sybase, PostgreSQL and MongoDB.
+F3 supports both SQL and NoSQL databases off-the-shelf: MySQL, SQLite, MSSQL/Sybase, PostgreSQL, MongoDB and its own lightning fast Flat-File DB (we call it [Jig](jig)).
 It also comes with powerful object-relational mappers for data abstraction and modeling that are just as lightweight as the framework.
 No configuration needed.
 ![supported DBS](gui/img/supported_dbs.jpg)

+F3 can also shield you from spam and DoS attacks, by performing DNSBL checks.
+It can increase your server health and uptime, by controlling web server traffic with profile analysis and bandwidth throttle.

 That's not all.
 F3 is packaged with other optional plug-ins that extend its capabilities: